davefud/spunky-ui-react/README.md

 $ npm install spunky-ui-react
 ```

-## Notes For Development & Deployments
+## Notes For Development Testing, and Deployments

 Follow these steps to get the project up and running: